 This water is traditionally used to heal stomach upsets and intestinal problems like colic, and although there are no scientific studies to prove its efficacy, holistic practitioners swear by it.

-You should consider feeding it to your child as it is completely safe and worth the trial.
+It would help if you considered feeding it to your child.
 But, make sure you read the product labels and avoid any gripe water containing peppermint because it can worsen a baby’s reflux symptoms.
-Check with a medical professional if you are unsure, or if you simply want to know if you should be using it.
+Check with a medical professional if you are unsure or if you want to know if you should be using it.

 Check Your Baby’s Bottle